BerianL/playlist/README.md

 2. **Refresh Button:** A "Refresh" button is provided to allow users to generate another set of random songs without having to reload the page.

-3. **Embedded YouTube Videos:** Clicking on a song's title opens a modal window containing an embedded YouTube video of the song.
-The video is played directly within the modal using an iframe.
+3. **Embedded YouTube Videos:** On Desktop clicking on a song opens a modal window containing an embedded YouTube video of the song.
+The modal can be closed by clicking anywhere outside the modal window.
+As the embedded YouTube video functionality is limited on mobile devices, the modal window is not displayed on mobile devices, instead a regular hyperlink to the YouTube video is provided.

 ## Technologies Used